arekfu/t4_geom_convert/Oracle/README.md

 * `-V`: increase the verbosity.

 * `-n NPOINTS`: limits the test run to `NPOINTS` points.
-Note that the default value for this option is 2000000 (2×10⁶), so you will need to use this option if your PTRAC file contains more than two million points.
+There is no limit by default.

 * `-d DELTA`: specifies the geometrical tolerance for ignoring mismatched materials near surfaces.
 Points that are within a distance `DELTA` from a